angular/angular/aio/content/guide/cli-builder.md

 * The `options` object is provided by the CLI user, while the `context` object is provided by the CLI Builder API.

-* In addition to the contextual information, the `context` object, which is an instance of the `BuilderContext`, also provides access to a scheduling method, `BuilderContext.scheduleTarget()`.
+* In addition to the contextual information, the `context` object, which is an instance of the `BuilderContext`, also provides access to a scheduling method, `context.scheduleTarget()`.
 The scheduler executes the builder handler function with a given [target configuration](guide/glossary#target).

 The builder handler function can be synchronous (return a value) or asynchronous (return a Promise), or it can watch and return multiple values (return an Observable).
 The return value or values must always be of type `BuilderOutput`.
 This object contains a Boolean `success` field and an optional `error` field that can contain an error message.

-Angular provides some builders that are used by the CLI for commands such as `ng build`, `ng test`, and `ng lint`.
+Angular provides some builders that are used by the CLI for commands such as `ng build` and `ng test`.
 Default target configurations for these and other built-in CLI builders can be found (and customized) in the "architect" section of the [workspace configuration file](guide/workspace-config), `angular.json`.
 You can also extend and customize Angular by creating your own builders, which you can run using the [`ng run` CLI command](cli/run).